Nightblade/pob-dict/README.md

 ## Command-line usage
-If you also have the [CSpell NPM package](https://www.npmjs.com/package/cspell) installed you can initiate a full scan of your POBC repo from a VSCode terminal using a command like this:
+If you also have the [CSpell NPM package](https://www.npmjs.com/package/cspell) installed you can initiate a full scan of your PoB repo from a VSCode terminal using a command like this:
 ```powershell
 cspell --config "..\pob-dict\cspell.json" --relative --show-context --no-progress "**"
 ```